 Horses are creatures of habit, and are always forming behavior patterns.
 Regardless of what is being taught, the horse is learning, and training is happening.
 Training works best without distractions and with devotion; without a rush and with patience; with a plan and positive thinking.
 At Sunnyside Farms, our training is gentle, yet backed with discipline.
 Behavior is reinforced.
 We use voice commands and body language simultaneously, indicating confidence, strength and expectations.
 Each lesson begins with what the horse knows, as it builds on the past and moves forward to the future.
 This can mentally and physically prepare the horse for the more difficult ideas, and for what is unknown.
 Each session ends on a positive note, with the horse enjoying the activity.
 The next session begins with the same positive opening.

 We focus on the care and needs of the horse, which in turn, extends to the care and needs of its human.
 We groom, care for, hand-feed and meet the daily needs of the horse.
 In doing so, the horse is a healthy, happy participant.
-We also focus on groundwork and trust, from which the horse may continue to learn.
+We also focus on groundwork and trust, from which the horse builds its foundation.
 This provides for a life of consistency, courage and strength.

 Creating a therapy horse isn’t simple and the criteria are rigorous.
 Deep inside, however, a horse has it or doesn’t.
-The Fjord Horse most often DOES HAVE what it takes within its own genetic make up to be a therapy horse.
+By nature, Fjord Horses often DO HAVE what it takes to be a therapy horse.
 By this standard, developing a Fjord Horse for therapy isn’t difficult.
 It is a matter of socializing the horse to new things and letting it flourish and be appreciated in ways most natural to its creation.

 Criteria for Therapy Horses